themorgantown/hypelibrary/README.md

 <img style="float:right" src="https://raw.githubusercontent.com/themorgantown/hypelibrary/master/readme-hypelogo.png" width="150">

+*There is now an [official Hype CDN](https://github.com/tumult/hype-runtime), which you can reference by inserting `https://cdn.jsdelivr.net/gh/tumult/hype-runtime` as your external runtime host.
+This CDN will no longer be updated.

 # Tumult Hype Library CDN

-This readme explains how to use the jsDelvr CDN to load the Hype runtime.
+This readme explains how to use the jsDelivr CDN to load the Hype runtime.
 This repository also contains files required to create your own content delivery network for <a href="https://tumult.com/hype/pro">Tumult Hype's</a> runtime.

 Why?
 An external runtime URL is useful for delivering high performance advertisements and for leveraging browser cache to speed up your documents.
 To learn more about the advanced export and external runtime feature in Tumult Hype, [visit this page](http://tumult.com/hype/documentation/3.0/#external-runtime-hosting).
 View [examples of ads & web banners](https://tumult.com/hype/gallery/#Ads%20&%20Web%20Banners) created in Tumult Hype.